-An insurer may not offer all plans.
-The plans are described on the chart on pages 28-29, which show the minimum benefits in each plan - this chart will also be included in every company's sales material.
-In addition to the 10 plans, insurers may offer one high-deductible version of Plan F. This plan includes the same coverage as Plan F, except you will be responsible for the deductible (adjusted annually) each year and the premium is significantly less than the premium for regular plans A through N.
+An insurer may or may not offer all plans.
+The plans are described on the chart on pages 29 - 30, which show the minimum benefits in each plan - this chart will also be included in every company's sales material.
+In addition to the 10 plans, insurers may offer one high deductible version of Plan F and Plan G

+(starting on January 1, 2020).
+These plans include the same coverage as Plans F and G, except you will be responsible for the first \$2,800 (2024) of medical expenses each year (adjusted annually) and the premium is significantly less than the premium for regular plans A through N.